hack3rs.ca network-security

 when-this-tool-is-a-good-fit

-• +Comparing older credential attack paths with modern detection and hardening controls.
+• +Comparing older credential attack paths with what current logging and monitoring would show.

 when-to-use-another-tool-or-source